Common ownership: In capitalist economies

+In socialist economies

-Many socialist movements advocate the common ownership of the means of production by all of society as an eventual goal to be achieved through the development of the productive forces, although many socialists classify socialism as public ownership of the means of production, reserving common ownership for what Karl Marx termed "upper-stage communism".
-From a Marxist analysis, a society based on a superabundance of goods and common ownership of the means of production would be devoid of classes based on ownership of productive property.
+Many socialist movements, including Marxist, anarchist, reformist, and communalist movements, advocate the common ownership of the means of production by all of society as an eventual goal to be achieved through the development of the productive forces, although many socialists classify socialism as public ownership or cooperative ownership of the means of production, reserving common ownership for what Karl Marx and Friedrich Engels termed "upper-stage communism", or what other socialist theoreticians, such as Vladimir Lenin, Emma Goldman, and Peter Kropotkin, simply termed "communism".
+From Marxist and anarchist analyses, a society based on a superabundance of goods and common ownership of the means of production would be devoid of classes based on ownership of productive property.

-Common ownership in a hypothetical communist society is distinguished from primitive forms of common property that have existed throughout history, such as communalism and primitive communism, in that communist common ownership is the outcome of social and technological developments leading to the elimination of material scarcity in society.

-From 1918 until 1995, the common ownership of the means of production, distribution and exchange was cited in Clause IV of its constitution as a goal of the British Labour Party and was quoted on the back of its membership cards.
-The clause read:

-To secure for the workers by hand or by brain the full fruits of their industry and the most equitable distribution thereof that may be possible upon the basis of the common ownership of the means of production, distribution and exchange, and the best obtainable system of popular administration and control of each industry or service.
+Common ownership in a hypothetical communist society is often distinguished from primitive communism, in that communist common ownership is the outcome of social and technological developments leading to post-scarcity and thus the elimination of material scarcity in society.
+From 1918 until 1995, the "common ownership of the means of production, distribution and exchange" was cited in Clause IV of its constitution as a goal of the British Labour Party and was quoted on the back of its membership cards.
+The clause read:To secure for the workers by hand or by brain the full fruits of their industry and the most equitable distribution thereof that may be possible upon the basis of the common ownership of the means of production, distribution and exchange, and the best obtainable system of popular administration and control of each industry or service.

 Antitrust economics

 In antitrust economics, common ownership describes a situation in which large investors own shares in several firms that compete within the same industry.
 As a result of this overlapping ownership, these firms may have reduced incentives to compete against each other because they internalize the profit-reducing effect that their competitive actions have on each other.
 The theory was first developed by Julio Rotemberg in 1984.
 Several empirical contributions document the growing importance of common ownership and provide evidence to support the theory.
 Because of concern about these anticompetitive effects, common ownership has "stimulated a major rethinking of antitrust enforcement".
-The United States Department of Justice, the Federal Trade Commission, the European Commission, and the OECD have all acknowledged concerns about the effects of common ownership on lessening product market competition.
+Several government departments and intergovernmental organizations, such as the United States Department of Justice, the Federal Trade Commission, the European Commission, and the OECD, have acknowledged concerns about the effects of common ownership on lessening product market competition.
+Asset managers have disclosed these concerns as regulatory risks, with BlackRock stating in its 2023 annual report that the common ownership theory "purports to link aggregated equity positions in certain industries with higher consumer prices and executive compensation and lower wages and employment rates."
+In May 2025, the Federal Trade Commission and Department of Justice filed a statement of interest in Texas v.
+BlackRock, State Street, and Vanguard, asserting that institutional investors may face liability under Section 7 of the Clayton Act for using shareholdings in competing firms to restrict competition.